Cooking Leader

 Make and Apply Glaze

-Whisk powdered sugar with 2–3 tbsp of key lime juice until smooth and pourable.
+Whisk powdered sugar with 2–3 tablespoon of key lime juice until smooth and pourable.
 Drizzle over the cooled cake and garnish with lime zest.
 Tip: Let the glaze set before slicing for a clean presentation.

 Serving and Storage Tips